AndrewMonteith/UFL/README.md

 ### POINTS TO TALK ABOUT
-Traits had a neglible performance impact and seem quite idiomatic.
+* Traits had a neglible performance impact and seem quite idiomatic.
   - Worth it for things like Shape, but not for Operands and stuff
   - Define behaviour at end of system, far away from definition of struct.
 Is that maintainable?
 Should we define behaviour next to struct
   - Reduce complexity of the macro

+* Making hashing easier was nontrival
+  - Add @sig paramters in new constructor
+  - Bit more metamagic...
+  - Makes value types nontrivial

 ### POINTS I COULD WRITE ABOUT
 1. Eager Hashing vs Lazy Hashing